ByteAtATime/bg-ctf/test/challenge1/README.md

-# Challenge 1: Team Registration
+# Challenge 1: The Greeting

 In this challenge, you need to register a team and get your first flag NFT!
 The contract allows teams to register with a name and team size.